 A historical note from the UC Food Observer on Veterans Day

 Connecting veterans to farming and ranching dates back to the earliest days of the United States.
 In the pre-Revolutionary War era, veterans of the French and Indian War – which was the North American theater of the Seven Years’ War being fought in Europe – received land grants for their military service.
+The land provided by the government was appropriated from Native American tribes.
 Between 1775 and 1855, the United States government provided what were called “bounty-land warrants” for some types of military service.
 Bounty-land warrants (land grants) were used to encourage enlistment.
 They were also used to reward veterans for service during a seemingly endless series of wars and military actions (including the Revolutionary War, the War of 1812, the Mexican War, etc.) The U.S. government ended these programs in 1855.

 But the need to connect veterans and others to farming didn’t go away.